Tom-Nagy/walking-around/README.md

 4. Now you should find a copy of the repository in ```Your repositories```.

+# Testing

+Testing information are published in a separate file : [TESTING.md](TESTING.md)

 # Bugs

 ### Solved

 Issue : We Cannot see the toggle icon.
-Solve : The navigation bar require Bootstrap color scheme.
+Solve : The navigation bar requires a Bootstrap color scheme class.

 Issue : Position the navigation menu to the right.
 Solve : The parent of the unordered list should have the class="justify-content-end".